lufebadeca/snakeWeb/README.md

 │
-├── index.html            # HTML main layout for the game stats and playboard ├── script.js             # Javascript logic for the game ├── style                 # styles for the game graphics └── src                   # Javascript application and components logic
+├── index.html            # HTML main layout for the game stats and playboard ├── script.js             # Javascript logic for the game └── style                 # styles for the game graphics
 ```

 ### Requirements and considerations
 - +5 years old
 - PC or laptop
-- Functional arrow buttons in your keyboard
+- Functional arrow buttons on your keyboard

 ## Technical details

-- The application was developed with Vanilla Javascript, HTML and CSS3
+- The application was developed with Vanilla Javascript, HTML and CSS3.
-- The playboard is made using display grid
+- The playboard is made using display grid.
-- The snake body is made of an array with the X and Y position of each point while its location on the board is handled with grid-area parameters
+- The snake body is made of an array of points displaying its X and Y positions while their location on the board is handled with grid-area parameters.
-- The direction and motion of the snake is updated when any of the arrow keys are pressed, changing the values of velocityX and velocityY
+- The direction and motion of the snake is updated when any of the arrow keys are pressed, changing the values of velocityX and velocityY.
+- The food items appear randomly on the board using JS native Math.random() to generate the coordinates.

 ## Used technologies